TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

 dozens of requests each day, so expect a succinct response that is short and to the point.
 You will get notified by email, if there is activity on your patch in Gerrit (e.g. votes, comments, new patchsets, merge etc.).

+Check out the section :ref:`reviewPatch` for more about this process, in which you can also be involved!

 It is not unusual for a patch to get comments requesting changes.
 If that happens, please respond in a timely fashion and improve your review.
 If things are unclear,